codemwnci/qrest/readme.md

 ##Future Enhancements##

 play framework style scripts for
+ - publish to maven central to remove steps 1&2 from the quick start
  - generating the application structure (wqweb new)
  - running the server (wqweb run)